jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 * Bash Cookbook [http://shop.oreilly.com/product/0636920058304.do](http://shop.oreilly.com/product/0636920058304.do "Bash Cookbook")
 * vi and vim [http://shop.oreilly.com/product/9780596529833.do](http://shop.oreilly.com/product/9780596529833.do "vi and vim")

-## Awk and Sed
+## Text Processing with Awk and Sed

-### awk and gawk
+### AWK

 AWK is a programming language designed for text processing and typically used as a data extraction and reporting tool.
 It is a standard feature of most Unix-like operating systems[^91].
-This original program was released in 1977, and was a powerful and focused lanugage.
+This original program was released in 1977, and was a powerful and focused language.
 We take things like Perl, Python, and even databases such as MySQL and SQLite.
 The ```awk``` language was designed to do all these things because at the time text based files was the universal datatype.
-The initial program was developed by [Alfred Aho](https://en.wikipedia.org/wiki/Alfred_Aho "Alfred Aho"), [Peter Weinberger](https://en.wikipedia.org/wiki/Peter_J._Weinberger "peter J. Weinberger"), and [Brian Kerhnighan](https://en.wikipedia.org/wiki/Brian_Kernighan "Brian Kernighan") at Bell Labs.
+The initial program was developed by [Alfred Aho](https://en.wikipedia.org/wiki/Alfred_Aho "Alfred Aho"), [Peter Weinberger](https://en.wikipedia.org/wiki/Peter_J._Weinberger "Peter J. Weinberger"), and [Brian Kerhnighan](https://en.wikipedia.org/wiki/Brian_Kernighan "Brian Kernighan") at Bell Labs.

 An AWK program consists of a sequence of optional directives, pattern-action statements, and optional function definitions.